Schuylkill and Susquehanna Navigation Company

+History

+18th century

-The original engineering concept developed by the Society as well as the navigation company's charter had been to build a canal up to the Schuylkill Valley to Norristown, improving the Schuylkill River from there to Reading.
-While from Reading, the canal was to extend to the Susquehanna via Lebanon.
+The original engineering concept developed by the Society and the navigation company was to build a canal up the Schuylkill River to Norristown, improving the Schuylkill River from there to Reading.
+While from Reading, the canal was to extend to the Susquehanna River via Lebanon.
 This would have required a four-mile summit crossing between Tulpehocken and the Quittapahilla with an artificial waterway connecting two separate river valleys; namely the Susquehanna and the Schuylkill watersheds.
 Its successful completion would have made the middle reach, the first summit-level canal in the United States.
 The term refers to a canal that rises then falls, as opposed to a lateral canal, which has a continuous fall only.
 In this case, the proposed canal at 80 miles in length would rise 192 ft over 42 mi from the west at the Susquehanna River to the summit and then fall 311 mi over 34 mi to the Schuylkill River to the east.
 It was to be the golden link between Philadelphia and the vast interior of Pennsylvania and beyond.

 This proposed summit crossing offered a severe test of 18th-century engineering skills, materials and construction techniques.
 For both designing and operating a water-conveyance transportation system through an area where sinkholes are common, and surface water is scarce.
 Ultimately, the 1794 engineering concept was flawed, as the water supply for the summit crossing was inadequate and the technology for minimizing supply losses was still another century away.
 While the 1794 construction was never completed, the company's successor, the Union Canal, was faced with the same challenges of sealing the canal bed to conserve water.
 The summit crossing was never able to handle the canal traffic.
 Even with two reservoirs constructed at the summit as feeders to the canal, the Union Canal still required pumped water from a waterworks at the junction of Swatara Creek and Clarks Run and later from a second waterworks on Furnace Creek on the Quitipahilla.
 At the first works, there were four pumps necessary to provide summit water, but only two could be powered by river water.
 The other two had to be powered by Cornish steam engines, a technology available in 1828 when the canal opened but not in 1791.
-By 1885, the successor company, the Union Canal, was sold at a sheriff sale, being unable to cope with railroad competition, poor planning, and the technical challenges posed by a summit crossing underlain by the carbonate bedrock of Lebanon County.
-Had the Schuylkill and Susquehanna Navigation Company been successful in completing the canal in 1794-95, it probably would have succumbed to the same poor planning and summit geology as its successor did.
-Much like the Potomac Canal (1785-1828), between the beginning of the Navigation Company in 1791 and its merger and completion by its successor company in 1828, the Union Canal of Pennsylvania (1811-1885), "...civil engineering had come to America and Americans had become civil engineers."